 Make sure your fonts are in line with your branding to keep a consistent look in all your materials.
 Whether you have a formal brand guide or not, using the same fonts will give your organization a cohesive look and help build trust with your patrons.

 Reflect your organization’s attitude

-If your organization does not have an official style guide, remember that different fonts convey different attitudes.
-So, choose fonts that will reflect your organization and its mission, and use them consistently.
-For example, if your organization provides meals for seniors, the font you choose would be different than if your organization provides funding for emerging artists.
+If your small organization does not have an official style guide, remember that different fonts convey different attitudes and tones.
+So, choose fonts that will reflect your organization and its mission, and use them consistently thereafter.
+For example, if your organization provides meals for seniors, the font you choose would be different than if your organization provides funding for emerging visual artists.

 Don’t play favorites

 Don’t choose a font just because you like it.
 Put your personal preferences aside, consider your target audience, and choose a font that will resonate with them.
 Your target audience can also guide your choice of font sizes for maximum readability.
 Organizations that serve seniors, for example, might want to opt for larger font sizes with high contrast between the text and background colors.

 It may be tempting to use a decorative font, but if it isn’t easily readable, it will be difficult to communicate effectively.
 Instead, choose fonts that are clear and easy to read.
 This is especially important for body text.